 Shall be sold by Adex Systems Inc. or by one of its authorised distributors.

-Basecoat
+Non-Combustible Basecoat

-Shall be a 100% acrylic-based, asbestos-free product, manufactured by Adex Systems Inc. such as Adex Basecoat.
+Shall be a 100% acrylic-based, asbestos-free product, manufactured by Adex Systems Inc. such as Adex Basecoat or Drymix basecoat.

 Adex Basecoat mixed with an approximately equal weight of Type GU Portland cement (Weight ratio = 1:1).

-Shall conform to the norm: CAN/ULC S114: Method for Determination of Non-Combustibility;

-Point-Impact Resistant Basecoat

-Shall be a 100% acrylic polymer-based product, reinforced with graphene and manufactured by Adex Systems Inc, such as Adex GRAPHEXCOAT.

-Adex GRAPHEXCOAT is mixed with an approximately equal weight of Type GU Portland cement (Weight ratio = 1:1) and up to 1-Litre of water.
+Drymix basecoat mixed with approximately 6 litres of clean water in a clean container.

-Shall conform to the norm: CAN/ULC S114: Method for Determination of Non-Combustibility;
+Shall conform to CAN/ULC-S114: Standard Method of Test for Determination of Non-Combustibility in Building Materials;

 Reinforcing Fibreglass Mesh

 Shall be purchased from Adex Systems Inc. or from one of its authorised distributors.